Somers Isles Company: Bermuda under the Virginia Company

 Bermuda had been settled, inadvertently, in 1609 by the Virginia Company when its flagship, Sea Venture, was wrecked on the reefs to its east.
 The Admiral of the company, Sir George Somers, was at the helm as the ship fought a storm that had broken apart a relief fleet destined for Jamestown, the Virginian settlement established by the Company two years earlier.
 Somers had deliberately driven the ship onto the reefs to prevent its foundering, thereby saving all aboard.

 The settlers and seamen spent ten months in Bermuda while they built two new ships to continue the voyage to Jamestown.
 During the building, Sea Ventures longboat was fitted with a mast and sent to find Jamestown.
 Neither it, nor its crew, was ever seen again.
-When Deliverance and Patience set sail for Jamestown, they left several people behind, some to maintain Somers' claim to the islands for England, some dead.
+When Deliverance and Patience set sail for Jamestown, they left several of the original party behind to maintain Somers' claim to the islands for England, as well as some dead.
 Those aboard the two ships included Sir Thomas Gates, the military commander and future governor of Jamestown, William Strachey, whose account of the wrecking may later have inspired Shakespeare's The Tempest, and John Rolfe, who would found Virginia's tobacco industry, and who left a wife and child buried in Bermuda.
 Rolfe would find a new bride in the Powhatan princess Pocahontas.

 Jamestown, and the sixty survivors of its original five hundred settlers, were found in such a poor state that it was decided to abandon the Jamestown settlement and return everyone to England.
 The timely arrival of another relief fleet under Thomas West from England granted the colony a reprieve.
 However, the food shortage was made more critical by the new arrivals.
 Somers returned to Bermuda on Patience, captained by his nephew, Matthew, to gather provisions for the Jamestown colony, but died on Bermuda in 1610.
 Matthew Somers was keen to receive his inheritance (Sir George and his wife were childless, but had raised his two nephews), and took Patience to Somers' hometown, Lyme Regis, and not to Virginia.